eubinecto/idiomify_deprecated/delieverables/draft_2.md

 # Idiomify: Building a collocation-supplemented reverse-dictionary of idioms with Word2Vec for L2 learners
 - author: Eu-Bin KIM
 - the deadline is today.
 By 12pm.
 That is a hard deadline.
-- expected word count: 10000.
+- expected word count: more or less 10000.
- - intro: 0, 0, 0
- - methods: 0, 0, 0
- - results & discussions: 0, 0, 0
 - write as much as you can.
 That's the goal
-- keep it simple.. right?
+- keep it simple.

 ## Table of Contents
 0. Abstract (500)
 1. The Aim (450)
 2. Motivations : why do we need Idiomify?
-(2000)
+(1500)
    - why build a reverse-dictionary of idioms?
-(1200)
+(700)
+      - paragraph 1 (350) Because it helps L2 learners.
+        - for L1: solves tip-of-the-tongue problem.
+        - for L2: the tongue is not even on the tip.
+      - paragraph 2 (350) People have built reverse-dictionaries, but there are none for idioms.
-   - why supplement it with collocations of idioms?
-(1200)
+   - why supplement the results with collocations of idioms?
+(700)
+      - paragraph 1 (350) Because it helps L2 learners.
+      - paragraph 2 (350) There are collocations for words, but there are none for idioms.
    - objectives.
-(400)
+(200)
 3. Methods & Justifications: How was Idiomify built?
-(3500)
+(4000)
    - Identifying idioms
      - what & why?
      - how?
+     - how? - evaluate?
    - Preprocessing data
      - what & why?
      - how?
    - Training Idiom2Vec
-     - what &
+     - what & why?
+     - how?
+     - how? - evaluate?
    - Suggesting idioms with Idiom2Vec
    - Modeling & Extracting Collocations of idioms
 4. Results & Analysis: How could we improve Idiomify?
-(3500)
+(4000)
+   - collocations of idioms
+     - the results.
+(600)
+     - the
+     - limitations?
+(600)
+     - how could we overcome?
+(600)
+   - idiom2vec
+     - results & good side.
+(600)
+     - limitations?
+     - how could we overcome?
+   - idiomify
+     - results & good side.
+(600)
+     - limitations?
+(600)
+     - how could we overcome?
+(600)

 5. Conclusion (300)
 6. References (300)

 ## Abstract

-- conclusion: "Learner's Dictionary of collocations of idios" solves tip-of-the-tongue problem, and helps L2 learners use idioms precisely and naturally.
+> What is your conclusion?
+Keep it simple!

 ## 1. The aim (450)